Why we choose home education, travel with kids and worldschooling (and how we do it)

 How this way of educating covers the specified learning areas

 As an example of how following an interest can cover many different learning areas: Dante has been right into Star Wars this year.
-It has been wonderful to enjoy it with him, and it has easily become a topic we can centre many activities around, including:
+It’s been wonderful to enjoy it with him, and it has easily become a topic we can centre many activities around, including:

 - watching all of the movies together (visual arts)